myclevorname/narser/README.md

 ## TODO

 1. Clean up code
-2. Finish `unpack`
-3. Make a C interface if possible
+2. ~~Make a C interface if possible~~ I'm not so sure about doing this one.
-4. Revamp CLI
+3. Revamp CLI